Viktorija-Alexeeva/DE-project/setup_environment.md

 bash Anaconda3-2024.10-1-Linux-x86_64.sh
 ```

-7. install terraform.
+7. install terraform (link from google).
-copy link in google for Amd64.

 in bash: in /bin:
 ```